Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/GLib/README.md

   * Trivial version bump of the 2.75.0 one.

   * But it looks like the iconv flag is no longer supported, so remove this.

+  * **Note:** Even though GLib itself installs fine with Clang 16, it looks like using its header files causes problems reporting type cast errors that seem impossible to turn off.